SanketPatil2001/VerifyR/README.md

 # VerifyR
-VerifyR - A Duplication Detection Tool For Text and Image containing Articles
+VerifyR - A Plagiarism Detection Tool For Text and Image containing Articles